-At times, when you plug in an external drive into your system you won’t be able to see it in the ‘Computer’ screen or AutoPlay in Windows.
+At times, when you plug in an external drive into your system and external hard drive not showing up in the ‘Computer’ screen or AutoPlay in Windows.
 Here, you will be able, to take a look at ways to resolve external hard drive not showing up issues and make it accessible for use on Windows running systems.

 The problem starts when you plug in an external USB drive to your system, and nothing happens.
 At times, you might hear the USB connection sound as well, but still, AutoPlay doesn’t run, when you check the drive in ‘Computer’, you don’t see any external drive here.
 Usually, this problem occurs when Windows named the drive to a letter that is already in use.

-Steps to locate inaccessible or invisible external hard drive in Windows 10, 8, 7
+Steps to locate not showing external hard drive in Windows 10, 8, 7:

 - To fix the above-explained problem, you need to open ‘Disk Management’.